UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 *In all the the upcoming examples, Don’t worry about the code.
 Just focus on the input and output in each example.*

-Notes: To introduce the capabilities of machine learning, we are going to show you a few examples.
+Notes:

+Before we start let’s look at some concrete examples of supervised machine learning.

-The first example is being able to predict whether a patient has a liver disease or not.
+Our first example is predicting whether a patient has a liver disease or not.

+For now, ignore the code and only focus on input and output.

 ---